-INTRODUCTION
+I. INTRODUCTION

-There is a growing concern that spatial inequality is on the increase, globally and locally (UNDP, 2013).
+There is a growing concern that spatial inequality is on the increase, globally and locally (United Nation Development Programme, 2013).
 Infrastructure facilities are not evenly spread over space because of environmental factors.
 In recent years there is a global attention for the need to tackle inequality.
 Beyond the adverse implications of inequality for growth and wellbeing, spatial inequalities can undermine social and political stability due to the tensions and conflicts that they often engender (Stewart, 2010).
 Understanding and redressing the underlying drivers of spatial inequality is therefore critical both for preventing political instability and for maximizing the poverty reduction impact of economic growth.

 Recent studies have shown that, other than parks, green space, vegetal land, usually for recreational or aesthetic purposes, has also been recognized as an important neighbourhood amenity.
-Access to green spaces has been viewed as a principal factor to enhancing health and well-being (Li et al., 2010; Thompson et al., 2012).
+Access to green spaces has been viewed as a principal factor to enhancing health and wellbeing (Li et al., 2010; Thompson et al., 2012).
 Inequality is far from being a temporal phenomenon, inequalities has remained a global reality, which has widen in many countries in recent years (Asian Development Bank, 2012).

 The phenomenon of inequality is widely recognized in Nigeria and many countries of the world.
 Inequality is epitomized in the use of such terms as 'advantaged' and disadvantaged' 'privileged and less privileged'.
 (Adefila and Bulus, 2014).
 The importance of environmental amenities to human life can never be over-emphasized (Ogundare, 1982) cited in Sanni (2010).
 Researchers have likened environmental amenities to bundle of services, for instance Stewart and Srinivasan (2004) noted that environmental amenities are goods and services whose absence in the consumptions of a household, render the household poor.
+Stewart and Srinivasan (2004) maintained that the concern and attention that any government pays to environmental amenities could well determine the well-being of the people.
+Empirical studies in both developed and developing countries have linked increasing avoidable and preventable deaths to inadequate access to environmental amenities (World Health Organisation, 1998).